thehorse2000/php-mvc-productlist-task/README.md

 - I used vue CDN in order not to complicate the project with vue-cli
 - I followed PSR-1 & PSR-12 recommendations

+** To run the project, All you need to do is change the DB credentials in app/utils/database.php and you should be good to GO.
 ** This task is made specifically to be reviewed by Scandiweb team.